EverestWorks/EverTerm/README.md

 ======================================

-`gh repo clone EverestWorks/Everest-Tools` or `git clone https://github.com/EverestWorks/Everest-Tools.git` (Alert me if it doesn't work)!
+`gh repo clone EverestWorks/Everest-Tools` (Alert me if it doesn't work)!
 Then change your directory to the source
 Use the pyinstaller command as:
 `pyinstaller -F -i [icon.ico] [file.py]` in the src directory